 South Shore Public Libraries is pleased to provide space for art exhibits which reflect the diverse cultural interests of our communities.
 Currently exhibition space is offered at the Margaret Hennigar Branch in Bridgewater.

-Please read the following information regarding art exhibits at the Library:
+Please read the guidelines and application form regarding art exhibits at the Library:

 “The Art of Learning – The Integration of Art in the Waldorf Curriculum”

 Student: South Shore Waldorf School, March 2017

 The goal of Waldorf education is to educate the whole child: head, heart and hands.
 Arts and handiwork play an integral role in achieving this.

 Rustworks is about seeing something beautiful in the discard, giving new life to what has been broken and cast out and in seeing worth in what has been deemed worthless.
 Working in different sculptural material and experimenting with assemblage and collage Beverley discovers rust and its limitless possibilities.

 Colour Alchemy is a collection of original abstract artwork featuring hand-dyed textiles assembled using traditional quilting techniques.
 The work is primarily concerned with conveying emotion through explorations of colour and light.